-Dr. Cao received his Ph.D. from the Department of Biochemistry and Molecular Biology at Harvard University in 1991.
+Dr. Cao received his Ph.D. from the Department of Biochemistry and Molecular Biology at Harvard University.
 Subsequently, he was a Damon Runyon Cancer Research Fellow at the Cancer Center of Massachusetts General Hospital.
-He has managed research and drug discovery operations in academic and industry labs for 17 years.
-He is an inventor of over 30 US patents that resulted in novel diagnostics, drug discovery products, and therapeutic molecules in clinical trials.
+He has managed cancer research, and drug discovery and development operations in academic and industry labs for 25 years.
+He is an inventor of over 30 US patents on assay technologies, diagnostics, and therapeutic targets and molecules.

 |Zhigang Kang M.D., Ph.D.||Postdoctoral Fellow (Contr)|